 WASTE AND POLLUTION

-All grape marc is recycled offsite and returned for use as compost to increase the organic matter in the soil and act as a mulch for weed suppression.
+All grape marc is recycled offsite for use as compost to increase the organic matter in the soil and act as a mulch for weed suppression.

 Treated winery wastewater is used to irrigate adjacent pastures, wood lots and orchards.